Hevea brasiliensis

-Hevea brasiliensis, the Pará rubber tree, sharinga tree, seringueira, or most commonly, rubber tree or rubber plant, is a flowering plant belonging to the spurge family, Euphorbiaceae, originally native to the Amazon basin, but is now pantropical in distribution due to introductions.
-It is the most economically important member of the genus Hevea because the milky latex extracted from the tree is the primary source of natural rubber.
+Hevea brasiliensis, the Pará rubber tree, sharinga tree, seringueira, or, most commonly, rubber tree or rubber plant, is a flowering plant belonging to the spurge family, Euphorbiaceae.
+It is originally native to the Amazon basin, but is now pantropical in distribution due to introductions.
+It is the most economically important member of the genus Hevea, because the milky latex extracted from the tree is the primary source of natural rubber.